estuary/flow/site/docs/concepts/flowctl.md

 Most of the work you perform with flowctl takes place remotely on Estuary infrastructure.
 You'll only see files locally when you are actively developing a draft.

-These files are created automatically within your current working directory.
+These files are created within your current working directory when you run `flowctl draft develop`.

 They typically include: